pokaxpoka/RoGNoisyLabel/README.md

+# Robust Inference via Generative Classifiers for Handling Noisy Labels

+This project is for the paper "[Robust Inference via Generative Classifiers for Handling Noisy Labels ](https://arxiv.org/abs/1901.11300)".
+Codes will be updated.

 ## Preliminaries
 It is tested under Ubuntu Linux 16.04.1 and Python 3.6 environment, and requries Pytorch package to be installed: